2023 Best Visual & Performing Arts Schools in Texas

 Read full report on Visual & Performing Arts at Texas Christian University

-Out of the 34 schools in Texas that were part of this year’s ranking, Texas Tech University landed the # 4 spot on the list.
-Located in the city of Lubbock, Texas Tech is a public college with a fairly large student population.
+The excellent programs at Texas Tech University helped the school earn the #4 place on this year’s ranking of the best visual and performing arts schools in Texas.
+Located in the large city of Lubbock, Texas Tech is a public school with a fairly large student population.

 While working on their degree, visual and performing arts majors at Texas Tech accumulate an average of around $26,361 in student debt.

-West Texas A&M University came in at #6 in this year’s edition of the Best Visual & Performing Arts Schools in Texas ranking.
-Located in the town of Canyon, West Texas A&M University is a public school with a medium-sized student population.
+West Texas A&M University landed the #6 spot in the 2023 rankings for the best visual and performing arts programs.
+Located in the town of Canyon, West Texas A&M University is a public college with a medium-sized student population.

 After completing their degree, visual and performing arts graduates from West Texas A&M University carry an average student debtload of $21,825.